gbv/wdmapper/README.md

 Depending on command the script reads input mappings from a file or standard input, and mappings from Wikidata.
-Arguments source and target are required for CSV input format but not in BEACON input format (*the latter not implemented yet*).
+Arguments source and target are required for CSV input format but not in BEACON input format.

 File `user-config.py` (required by pywikibot) is created automatically, if needed.